duxbuse/ninthage-data-analytics/README.md

 A better way for the project to ingest tournament results

+## Requirements for performance metrics from TourneyKeeper

+The name of the tournament must exactly match the name of an event on TourneyKeeper.
+Additionally the player names in the list document must also match the player names in TourneyKeeper
 ## Expected file format for ingestion

 To be read we require a .docx word document.